Dear Resort Guests,

 Our second “Premier Event” will be our annual “Mardi Gras Party”.
-It will be celebrated on Shrove or Fat Tuesday, February 25th, 2020.
+It will be celebrated on Shrove or Fat Tuesday, February 16th, 2021.
 Carnival merriment will start with a parade of floats, marching krewes and pets, bead tossing and judging of best costumes for men, women, pets and motor vehicles.
-A new contest will be the judging of king cakes, created by our residents and then devoured by all.
 Enjoy a potluck of Louisiana dishes topped off with dancing to the band “Uncle Click”.
 Get your beads, masks and colorful Mardi Gras costumes for an afternoon and evening of partying “New Orleans” style.

 Pet Owners: dogs and cats must maintain current rabies and other inoculations, be licensed with the applicable government authorities and wear an identification tag at all times.
 Starting this season when you come to the Resort office to pick up your “Welcome Packet” plan to bring a copy of verification of vaccinations for your pet/pets which will be kept on file.
 This will be an annual requirement.

 New this season!
 “Friday Afternoon Club” starting Friday, January 8th and Friday afternoons through March.
 All Resort residents invited to meet new people, make new friendships, and socialize in a casual setting.